efrecon/sshd-cloudflared/README.md

    name and try using them to look for your GitHub handle using the [search] API.
 4. Start a Docker container in the background with either the GitHub handle discovered above, or the remaining arguments, as is.
+Unless specified otherwise, the hostname of the SSH daemon will be the name of the directory where the wrapper was started from.
+This is to better identify various environments.
 5. Wait for the container and tunnel to be ready and extract tunnel information from the Docker logs.